Max Thomas (SS general)

-Max Gereon Alexander Thomas (4 August 1891 – 6 December 1945) was a German physician and an SS-Gruppenführer and Generalleutnant of police in Nazi Germany.
+Max Gereon Alexander Thomas (4 August 1891 – 6 December 1945) was a German physician, SS-Gruppenführer and Generalleutnant of police in Nazi Germany.
 During the Second World War, he served as the commander of the Sicherheitspolizei (security police) and the Sicherheitsdienst (SD) in Belgium and northern France and in the Reichskommissariat Ukraine, where he also commanded Einsatzgruppe C. Implicated in Holocaust-related mass murders, he killed himself after the end of the war.

 Early life and education

 Thomas was born in Düsseldorf and interrupted his higher education on the outbreak of the First World War when he volunteered for military service in the Imperial German Army.
 He served in the Field Artillery Regiments 7 and 270.
 Commissioned as a Leutnant of reserves in 1918, he became a battery commander in Field Artillery Regiment 154.
 He was discharged in 1919, having been awarded the Iron Cross, 1st and 2nd class, and the Wound Badge.
 He resumed his studies and, in 1922, he received a doctorate in medicine.
 He then practiced as a specialist in psychiatry.